 How To Become An Attorney In South Africa: Steps & Tips

-Pursuing a legal profession in South Africa requires dedication, education, and hands-on training.
-Attorneys are essential to the legal system, providing crucial services like legal advice, document drafting, and client representation in court.
-To become an attorney, you must earn a Bachelor of Laws (LLB) degree from a recognised university, pass four board exams, complete two years of practical training under a qualified lawyer, and undergo compulsory Practical Vocational Training.
+To qualify, you must earn a Bachelor of Laws (LLB) degree from a recognised university, pass four board exams, complete two years of practical training under a qualified lawyer, and undergo Practical Vocational Training (PVT).

 What Does an Attorney Do?